-If you’re a first-time home buyer in the early stages of preparing to buy a house, you have a leg up.
+If you’re a first-time home buyer in the early stages of home shopping, you have a leg up.
 While you’re visiting open houses you can get your personal finances into shape.

-You have extra time to get ahead of your credit, debt, and savings — which means you’ll have a bigger home buying budget and lower mortgage rate when you’re ready to buy.
+You can get ahead of your credit, debt, and savings — which means you’ll have a bigger home buying budget when you’ve found the right house.

 1. Check your credit

-Once you decide to buy a home, the first thing you’ll need to do is check your credit.
-This involves getting your credit report from each of the three bureaus (Experian, TransUnion, and Equifax), and pulling your credit score.
+Once you decide to buy a new home, the first thing you’ll need to do is check your credit history.
+This involves pulling credit reports from each of the three credit reporting bureaus (Experian, TransUnion, and Equifax) to better understand your credit score.

 Most mortgage programs require a minimum credit score between 580 and 620.

-Ideally, you should check your credit at least six to 12 months before applying for a mortgage.
-This allows time to improve a low personal score, if necessary.
+Ideally, you should check your credit history at least six to 12 months before applying for a mortgage loan.
+This allows time to improve a low credit score, if necessary.

-You should also check your report for accuracy and dispute any errors, especially negative errors that decrease your score.
+You should also check your credit reports for accuracy and dispute any errors, especially negative errors that decrease your score.

 To get your credit file, contact each of the three bureaus separately, or order all three copies from AnnualCreditReport.com.
-Each year you’re entitled to one free report from each of the bureaus.
+Normally you’re entitled to one free credit report each year from each of the bureaus.
 During the pandemic, AnnualCreditReport.com has been allowing one credit report each week from each bureau.

-Your debt-to-income (DTI) ratio is the percent of your monthly gross income that goes toward debt repayment.
+Your debt-to-income ratio (DTI) shows the percentage of your monthly gross income that goes toward debt repayment.
 Mortgage lenders use DTI to see how big a house payment you could afford.

 Typically, lenders prefer a DTI ratio that’s no higher than 36% to 43%, depending on the mortgage program.